AndyYuen/simple-argo-example/README.md

 Click '+ NEW APP' and enter the parameters as shown:
 ![Helm Argo CD parameters Part1](images/helm-argoCD-deploy-1.jpg "Helm Argo CD parameters Part1")
-![Helm Argo CD parameters Part2](images/helm-argoCD-deploy-2.jpg "Helm Argo CD parameters Part2")
+![Helm Argo CD parameters Part2](images/helm-argoCD-deploy-2.jpg "Helm Argo CD parameters Part2") For the Helm section, you only need to select the valuse.yaml and values-dev.yaml files.
+The other parameters are filled in automatically.
 ![Helm Argo CD parameters Part2](images/helm-argoCD-deploy-3.jpg "Helm Argo CD parameters Part3") And you will see the application you just created:
 ![Argo CD Helm Application](images/helm-application.jpg "Argo CD Helm Application")